smcgee8/slurp_app/README.md

     $ git push heroku master
     ```

-1. Create developer applications on [Slack](https://api.slack.com/apps) and [Dropbox](https://www.dropbox.com/developers/apps) API websites to acquire access to endpoints for the two platforms.
+1. Your application must be registered on the [Slack](https://api.slack.com/apps) and [Dropbox](https://www.dropbox.com/developers/apps) developer websites to acquire access to API endpoints.

-  Once the API applications have been created, you will be able to access several tokens necessary to configure environmental variables on Heroku.
-Several variables will need to be set by you (all can be found in the configuration pages of your Slack/Dropbox appications).
+  Once your application has been "created" on each developer platform, you will be able to retrieve tokens necessary for configuring several of your Heroku application's environmental variables.
   * DROPBOX_CLIENT_ID — Dropbox App Key
   * DROPBOX_CLIENT_SECRET — Dropbox App Secret
   * DROPBOX_REDIRECT_URI — [Heroku Application URL]/oauth2